-Annual progress reports will be due each spring (no later than April 1 each year).
+Annual progress reports will be due each spring.
 It is expected that the mentoring committee will play a large role in the completion of a succinct, informative and timely progress report, as well as an informative final report at the end of the award period.
 The mentoring committee will be required to provide sign-off on all reports, indicating they have carefully reviewed the reports and provided feedback to the awardee.
 Please also include the mentorship evaluation form with your yearly reports.